Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 23.8% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 23.4% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 608,661 2010: 610,630 2011: 622,694 2012: 635,928 2013: 653,588 2014: 670,109 2015: 687,386 2016: 709,631 2017: 728,661 2018: 742,235 2019: 753,675 2010 base 2019